PisterLab/micromissiles-unity/docs/Simulation_Configuration_Guide.md

   - **`standard_deviation`** (for threats): Variability in initial states.
   - **`dynamic_config`**: Time-dependent settings (sensor configurations, flight configurations).
   - **`submunitions_config`** (for interceptors): Configuration for any submunitions deployed.
+    - **`num_submunitions`**: Number of submunitions that each interceptor in the swarm will release.

 Note that the number of agents in the swarm, the initial states, and the launch times are not specified for interceptor swarms.
-The IADS will automatically determine how many and when to launch interceptors against the incoming threats, and the carrier interceptors will automatically determine when to release the submunitions.
+The IADS will automatically determine how many and when to launch interceptors against the incoming threats by [clustering](./Simulator_Overview.md#clustering) them, and the carrier interceptors will then independently determine [when to release the submunitions](./Simulator_Overview.md#submunitions-release).

 ### Examples